cj-mills/christianjmills/_posts/2020-11-6-Barracuda-PoseNet-Tutorial-3.md

 ### Add `Unity.Barracuda` Namespace

-Open the `PoseNet` script and add the `Unity.Barracuda` namespace at the top script.
+Open the `PoseNet` script and add the `Unity.Barracuda` namespace at the top of the script.

 ![add_barracuda_namespace](\images\barracuda-posenet-tutorial\add_barracuda_namespace.png)